-Clients of WorkCast Producer+ and Enterprise licenses have the option to integrate with their Marketo marketing system.
+Clients of WorkCast Business Pro and Enterprise plans have the option to integrate with their Marketo marketing system.
 Find out how to integrate with this article.

 Marketo Registration Forms

 Marketo Registration Form data can be configured to push to the WorkCast Platform via a Webhook.

 Marketo Campaigns can be used to push registration data into the WorkCast Platform.
 This is done by means of a Webhook which does an HTML POST to the WorkCast Data Usher interface.

 The following sections describe how the Webhook and the Campaign should be configured in order to push the data to WorkCast.